 Let’s get real for a moment, no one else is holding a gun to my head saying you must suffer.
 Growing up it was a different situation, I wasn’t in control of what was going on around me.
-I had to live in accordance to my parents.
+I had to live in accordance with my parents.

-I had little say as where I want to live and what kind of clothes I want to wear.
+I had little to say as to where I want to live and what kind of clothes I want to wear.
 I was pushed into sports, academia, and high achievements.
 Spending money on myself was limited.
 But once entering into adulthood, the decisions were all mine.
 Yet, I kept picking up that gun and holding it to myself saying you must suffer.

 Now one thing I can tell about life, it isn’t long enough to live miserably.
-And I am pretty certain my whole existence of this planet wasn’t based on being depressed with compounding sorrow and agony .
+And I am pretty certain my whole existence of this planet wasn’t based on being depressed with compounding sorrow and agony.
 So why stay in situations that lead to misery and suffering?